 Bachelor of Arts in Physics

-Students obtaining the bachelors of arts (B.A.) degree generally use physics as a background for study in other fields which may include graduate studies in biotechnology, medicine, geophysics, aerospace, nanoscale technologies, patent law and various aspects of the financial sector.
+Students obtaining the bachelor of arts (B.A.) degree generally use physics as a background for study in other fields which may include graduate studies in biotechnology, medicine, geophysics, aerospace, nanoscale technologies, patent law and various aspects of the financial sector.

 The B.A. program is intended to meet the needs of several kinds of students:

 - Those desiring to major in physics who have transferred to Wayne State after one or two years at a community college, but whose background in physics and mathematics does not complement the content, level or scheduling or remaining course requirements well enough to permit completion of the bachelor of science degree curriculum in a reasonable time